Take charge with our business line of credit up to $50,000

 The SBA is a branch of the government that helps incentivize lenders to loan to small businesses by guaranteeing a portion of those loans.
 This way, if a business defaults on their SBA loan, the lender doesn’t lose as much money.

 Pros & Cons: These loans are just like a commercial loan you’d get from a bank, and generally come with great rates.
-They offer three different types of commercial loans, so they fill a variety of business needs.
+SBA offers three different types of commercial lending, so they fill a variety of business needs.
 The downside is that the application process can be very long and difficult, and it can be hard to obtain approval.